CEED/libCEED/doc/papers/joss/paper.md

 elements with different topology.
 This sketch shows the independence of QFunctions (in this case representing a Laplacian) element resolution, topology, or basis degree.\label{fig:schematic}](img/QFunctionSketch.pdf)

+LibCEED is a C99 library with Fortran77 and Python interfaces.
+The Python interface was developed using the C Foreign Function Interface (CFFI) for Python.
+CFFI allows to reuse most of the C declarations and requires only a minimal adaptation of some of them.
+The C and Python APIs are mapped in a nearly 1:1 correspondence.
+For instance, data stored in the CeedVector structure are associated to arrays defined via the numpy package.
+In fact, since libCEED heavily relies on pointers and arrays to handle the data, a Python structure that resembles the C arrays is needed.
+In details, numpy arrays allow this correspondence obtained by passing the numpy array memory address as pointers to the libCEED C API.

 To achieve high performance, libCEED can take advantage of a tensor-product finite-element basis and quadrature rule to apply the action of the basis operator $B$ or, alternatively, efficiently operate on bases that are defined